 This data along with our DOS/NH OHS crash data, NH OHS internal traffic enforcement data and EMS data, is aggregated and then checked for alignment with federal and state objectives to identify communities that have the greatest need for overtime traffic enforcement patrols, as well as which traffic enforcement projects would be most effective in that specific community.
 This data profile allows our office to create an evidence based directed traffic enforcement response to specific areas of the state, utilizing the appropriate programmatic funding mechanisms.
-The NH OHS' traffic enforcement funding allocation process utilizes a formula driven, community specific, data set consisting of both fatal and serious injury crashes to determine the level of need for the use of overtime to conduct STEP, DUI, Distracted Driving and/or Bicycle/Pedestrian enforcement.
-Additionally, the utilized formula is useful in potentially funding equipment, such as speed radar, In-Cruiser Video, PBT's, E-Ticket printers, hand held scanners and GPS devices, and as needed Mobile Data Terminals (MDT), in support of the use of overtime as a countermeasure and planned activities.
+The NH OHS' traffic enforcement funding allocation process utilizes a formula driven, community specific, data set consisting of both fatal and serious injury crashes to determine the level of need for the use of overtime funding to conduct SPEED, DUI, Distracted Driving and/or Bicycle/Pedestrian enforcement.
+Additionally, the utilized formula is useful in potentially funding equipment, such as speed radar, In-Cruiser Video, PBT's, E-Crash/Ticket printers, scanners, GPS devices, and as needed Mobile Data Terminals (MDT's), to support overtime enforcement efforts as a countermeasure and planned activity.
 For communities that do not qualify for sustainment funding based on the fatal and serious injury crash criteria; a base level of funding is provided which will allow for and enable participation in the mandated national and state traffic enforcement mobilizations.
 NH OHS funding is also directed toward driver safety education in areas such as motorcycle operation, teen driver safety, as well as supporting the Child Passenger Safety Program.
 Due to a known and documented problem with drugged and drunk driving, funding is also directed towards a Traffic Safety Resource Prosecutor (TSRP) program, as well as provides additional DUI specific prosecutorial support to enhance successful prosecution as a result of these increased law enforcement activities.
 In support of DUI enforcement efforts, funding is also directed to support additional mass spectrometers to facilitate the processing of materials/evidence integral to DUI prosecution.